Water Storage-How Much Do You Really Need

 • Reuse water bottles

-Food-grade plastic containers are preferred!
+Food-grade plastic containers are preferred for storage.
+Make sure they are BPA-free.
 Don’t forget that you’ll need water for emergencies that may come your way.
-Sometimes you only have a few hours to put together last-minute potable water storage and these containers work great for that.
+Sometimes, you only have a few hours to assemble last-minute potable water storage, and these containers work great.

 More Water Storage Tips